Shipeasy

 You finished the checkout rewrite.
 It passes QA, the team is convinced.
 Now you have to ship it to real money-spending users without redeploying twelve times and without one rare browser quirk torching your conversion rate for a day before you notice.

-A gate gives you two knobs: a targeting rule (who's eligible at all) and a rollout percentage (of the eligible, how many actually get the new path).
+A feature flag gives you two knobs: a targeting rule (who's eligible at all) and a rollout percentage (of the eligible, how many actually get the new path).
 Target safe geographies first — countries where you control the payment integration end-to-end — then ramp the percentage as your dashboards stay green.
 Each step is a dashboard click, not a deploy.

-import { gate } from "@shipeasy/sdk/server";
+import { configure, Client } from "@shipeasy/sdk/server";

 return renderCheckoutV2();